JulianSmulian/Defi-Arbitrage/README.md

 https://github.com/jklepatch

 Extra:
-A couple of helpful principles to help you understand how price is determined with Uniswap, Pancake pairs etc EthTokens is BinanceCoin on Binance Network
+A couple of helpful principles to help you understand how price is determined with Uniswap, Pancake pairs etc.
+EthTokens is BinanceCoin on Binance Network

 (#EthTokens /#Tokens) X EthPrice = Token Price